commscope-ruckus/RUCKUS-Cloud-Python/README.md

 It fetches the tenantId and the JWT, then retrieves the tenant details and changes the 802.11k setting for all networks.

 - rcAPI.py contains several API calls using JWT.
 It includes a function to detect if an API call is async, and if so, it uses the requestId to check the API call execution status.
 This module needs to be modified to allow management of delegated accounts.
 You need to add a new request header to the API calls with a key named x-rks-tenantid, and the value as the tenantId of the delegated account.
-See examples at the Postman collections in the RUCKUS-Cloud-Postman repository.
+The function getVenues includes the additional header.
+See more examples at the Postman collections in the RUCKUS-Cloud-Postman repository.